yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 That doesn’t mean passive controllers are useless.
 They still work on the Switch.
 But it does mean that they work differently.
 Active controllers update their status every 15 ms, while passive controllers only do it when something happens, like a button press or release.

 Well, it turns out yuzu didn’t support passive mode until now!
-So german77’s {{< gh-hovercard “9907” “changes” >}} made a lot of third party controller users happy.
+So german77’s {{< gh-hovercard "9907" "changes" >}} made a lot of third party controller users happy.
 That’s quite handy, considering how many unofficial controllers are out there.

 The battle with vibration goes on!
 While doing his usual research, german77 found out that if you have more than one player using the same type of controller, or if you use a dual Joy-Con setup with a single controller, you can end up sending two vibration commands to the same controller in a row.
 This can be annoying, and it also takes up the limited bandwidth of Bluetooth connections.

-The {{< gh-hovercard “9939” “solution” >}} is simple: only take the latest element in the [cool vibrations](https://www.youtube.com/watch?v=gzY8VH7eb8Y) queue for each controller, check if the controller can handle the requested vibration, and ignore the rest.
+The {{< gh-hovercard "9939" "solution" >}} is simple: only take the latest element in the [cool vibrations](https://www.youtube.com/watch?v=gzY8VH7eb8Y) queue for each controller, check if the controller can handle the requested vibration, and ignore the rest.

 We all love Quality of Life changes, right?
 Even if they are not very flashy.